angel-badillo-hernandez/4883-PT-Badillo/Assignments/A07/README.md

-## A06 - Hardwood Species
+## A07 - Rails
 ### Angel Badillo
 ### Description:

-This is a simple solution to the "Hardwood Species" UVA problem on https://onlinejudge.org/.
-Problem ID 10226.
+This is a simple solution to the "Rails" UVA problem on https://onlinejudge.org/.
+Problem ID 514.

 ### Files